zapier/resthooks/posts/profiles/how-podio-uses-rest-hooks.md

 ## REST Hooks

-Podio REST hooks can actually be created in one of two ways.
-They can be created as classic REST hooks programatically via the REST API or the user can define webhooks within Podio's developer tools.
+Podio REST Hooks can actually be created in one of two ways.
+They can be created as classic REST Hooks programatically via the REST API or the user can define webhooks within Podio's developer tools.

 Following Podio's flexible model, there are several "nouns" and "verbs" you can subscribe to which are documented [here](https://developers.podio.com/doc/hooks).